-It’s highly recommended to set up 301 redirects in WordPress when you change the URL (permalinks) of your posts and pages or move your website from one domain to another.
+It’s strongly recommended to set up 301 redirects in WordPress when you change the URL (permalinks) of your posts and pages or move your website from one domain to another.

-If you are changing the URL / domain of your WordPress website, you need to plan carefully so that you don’t loose any of your existing traffic and SEO elements for existing post/pages for your old domain.
+If you are changing the URL / domain of your WordPress website, you need to plan carefully so that you don’t lose any of your existing traffic and SEO elements for existing post/pages for your old domain.

 Adding a 301 redirect to your posts and pages is really easy in WordPress.

-I will introduce you to few ways you can easily add a 301 redirect to your posts and pages or your entire domain of your WordPress blog/website.
-And I will guide you to do all this while retaining your existing traffic and SEO.
+I will introduce you to few ways you can easily add a 301 redirect to your posts and pages or the entire domain of your WordPress blog/website.
+Besides, I will help you implement these redirections while retaining your existing traffic and SEO.